 Yes, however we will consider all derogatory information during the overall determination of suitability.

 Members who are currently on the Control Roster or who have a current Unfavorable Information File are not eligible.
-However, members with letters of counseling, letters of reprimand, or some types of Article 15s in their record are eligible to apply.
+However, members with letters of counseling, letters of reprimand, or some types of Article 15s (after 4yrs or more) in their record are eligible to apply.
 Current enrollment in, or successful completion of, an alcohol treatment program disqualifies an Airman for 3 years from the date of successful completion of the program.

 Can enlisted members of the Army, Navy, Marines, and Coast Guard apply?